learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 ## Basic UI Tutorials

-**[Tiniest World](https://docs.google.com/document/d/1HICcZzxWDP6cL9Y6xMmYOgyY1Ym7-_HHbYp5XHS6zbQ/edit?usp=sharing)** - Get your first, tiny Unity world up and running in no time!
+**[Tiniest World.](https://docs.google.com/document/d/1HICcZzxWDP6cL9Y6xMmYOgyY1Ym7-_HHbYp5XHS6zbQ/edit?usp=sharing)**  Get your first, tiny Unity world up and running in no time!

-**[Castle in the  Sky](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)** - Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.
+**[Castle in the  Sky.](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)**  Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.

 ## Printing Messages
 Learn how to print messages to the console using three common forms of input.
 Useful for debugging, and as a first step / foundation for most other scripts.

-Print Message on Keyboard Press & Mouse Click
+**[Print Message on Keyboard Press & Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you press a key on the keyboard or click the mouse.

 Print Message on Collision with Object